What is NextGen?

 How does NextGen work?

 WorldSkills Australia and CCN will connect industry with the Next Generation of technicians by recognising and promoting trade excellence.
 WorldSkills Australia are the experts when it comes to recognising excellence, it is an organisation that has built a movement around changing the lives of young people through skills.
 Our plan is to create an annual Top 20 technicians under 25 years of age.
-These technicians will be industry ambassadors all year round but initially they will be profiled in CCN and will represent every state and territory in Australia.
+These technicians will be profiled in CCN and will represent every state and territory in Australia.

-A panel of experts will select the annual Top 20 under 25 with winners announced at a special event in Sydney on Friday, August 28, 2020.This is where industry, government and our Top 20 will come together to celebrate the appointment of our 20 career ambassadors.
+A panel of experts will select the annual Top 20 under 25 with winners announced in the August/September edition of CCN.
 As the only independent publication for Refrigeration and Air Conditioning in Australia we work closely with industry groups to champion this sector.

 Judging Criteria for Top 20 under 25 years of age